zammad/zammad-admin-documentation/manage/scheduler.rst

 ===================

 Create a new scheduler job by clicking on the "New scheduler" button in the top right corner.
-Then Zammad presents a dialogue where you can create your own one.
+Then Zammad presents a dialog where you can create your own one.

 Example:

 .. figure:: /images/manage/scheduler/scheduler-change-owner-in-case-of-ticket-escalation.png
    :alt: Screenshot showing dialog of creating a new scheduler job
-   :scale: 70 %
+   :scale: 70%
    :align: center

 Name